REFERENCES Health professionals

 Anaesthetist – Anna Bariciakova

-I met Maarten Stroes et Lonneke Grobben for the first time six months before starting working in France, when I came to them for the introductory course in medical French.
+I met Maarten Stroes for the first time six months before starting working in France, when I came to them for the introductory course in medical French.

 At that time I didn’t yet have a clear idea of where I wanted to work in France or how long it would take me to settle down.
 My French was then at level B1.

-This first course took place in Saint-Honoré-les-Bains, in a training centre with such a homely and welcoming atmosphere that it felt more like a holiday than a very intensive course.
+This first course took place in Saint-Honoré-les-Bains, in a training center with such a homely and welcoming atmosphere that it felt more like a holiday than a very intensive course.

-During this week I made very rapid progress, as Maarten was able to quickly and accurately assess the reliable points of each student and modify the course programme accordingly.
+During this week I made very rapid progress, as Maarten was able to quickly and accurately assess the reliable points of each student and modify the course programm accordingly.

 At the end of the course I was much more self-confident than before and after having analysed in detail all the possibilities of working in France we started the search for a job.

 Maarten sent my CV to several hospitals corresponding to my preferences and we got positive responses from three of them which we visited together.

 After choosing the hospital that suited me best, we moved on to the next step – the constitution of the French Boarder (CNOM) registration file.
 This was the most difficult step because there is a large amount of paperwork to be returned.
 Maarten showed his very deep knowledge of the registration process by giving very helpful advice.
 All questions were answered by e-mail in a very short time and once the file was complete he checked it to make sure that no details had been omitted.